zeppe-lin/rejmerge/README.md

 **Runtime**:
 - POSIX sh(1p) and "mandatory utilities"
-- sbase or coreutils
+- POSIX vi(1) and more(1) (can be redefined)
+- GNU coreutils (look at f27f59a for suckless sbase support)
-- GNU diffutils
+- GNU diff from diffutils package
-- GNU getopt
+- GNU getopt from util-linux package

 INSTALL
 -------